christian-konrad/chronicle-db-on-raft-thesis/src/02_introduction.md

 Approaching a solution to this problems leads to _data replication_.
 Replication of data resources both within a local computing cluster and across different geographic regions ensures availability and consistency to a certain degree in the event of a node failure resulting from various types of faults.
 An effective replication protocol not only enables efficient access to vast amounts of data, but also reduces latency in large-scale, geo-replicated cloud environments.
 However, there is no one-size-fits-all solution: applications that rely on replication for high availability and low latency must make trade-offs between consistency, availability, and latency.

-Fortunately, several replication algorithms have already been proposed to achieve availability under different consistency and fault-tolerance conditions.
+Fortunately, several replication algorithms have already been proposed to achieve availability under different consistency and fault-tolerance conditions, such as the _Raft consensus protocol_.
 This work attempts to identify such a replication protocol that meets the desired write and query performance characteristics for ChronicleDB, and then find an implementation design so that it can be used as a fault-tolerant, highly available, and scalable cluster in addition to the embedded and standalone server modes.

 ## Problem Formulation